Benchmark solutions for radiative transfer with a moving mesh and exact uncollided source treatments: Equations

 \section{Equations}

-We study non-equilbrium time dependent radiative heat transfer in an infinite, purely absorbing, stationary medium with an internal radiation source.
+We study non-equilbrium time dependent radiative heat transfer in an infinite, purely absorbing, \wgb{constant opacity}, stationary medium with an internal radiation source.
 The radiation transport and material balance equations for this system are,

 where the general form of the equation of state is,